- Foreign currency exchange

 How to load the card?

-Once your card and account is all set up, you will be able to load your card with any of the 10 supported currencies, including Canadian dollars (but only until April 13th, 2018).
+Once your card and account is all set up, you will be able to load your card with any of the 10 supported currencies, including Canadian dollars.
 To do this, you just need to login at acconversion.cibc.com and use your account’s online dashboard.
 Exchange rates can change from time to time and are not final until the transaction is completed and the exchange rate that you will be given at any given time will be displayed to you prior to the completion of your transaction – allowing you to make sure you can take advantage of the best possible rates.

 How your card balance is debited?